jackwalden/main-code/README.md

-# main-code ,,,,, the impossible wordle code
-# link to walkover video 📹
+Please be sure to download the two attached files to play!